- Universities in Switzerland: preparation for admission, curricula

 The educational system used in Switzerland can be called, without exaggeration, unique.
-Here for foreign and Russian children, schoolchildren and students in Swiss educational institutions, training is available not only in English, but also in Italian, German or French, each of which is public.
+Here for foreign students education is available not only in English, but also in Italian, German or French, each of which is public.
 Switzerland - a multicultural country whose inhabitants speak the listed languages, and behind the different cantons of the country fixed one.
-This peculiarity of the structure of education also influences the process of preparation for entering universities in Switzerland .
+This peculiarity of the structure of education also influences the process of preparation for entering universities in Switzerland.

 Universities in Switzerland: preparation for admission, curricula

-In Switzerland today there are several dozens of educational institutions of higher education .
-Each of them has its own conditions for admission of students, directly related to the location of the institution, its rating and prestige.
-Swiss institutions of secondary and higher education have the status of international, therefore they admit to the ranks of students of local residents and foreign students, including Russians.
+In Switzerland today there are several dozens of educational institutions of higher education.
+Each of them has its own conditions for admission of students, directly related to the location of the institution, its ranking and prestige.
+Swiss institutions of secondary and higher education have the status of international, therefore they admit to the ranks of students of local residents and foreign students.

-- French Baccalaureate .
-In the second part of the course, young people aged 16-18 are trained for admission to universities , where the training is in French (Switzerland, France, Belgium)
+- French Baccalaureate.
+In the second part of the course, young people aged 16-18 are teached for admission to universities, where the education is in French (Switzerland, France, Belgium)

-- German Abitur .
-The training course here is divided into specializations - technical, humanitarian or socio-scientific
+- German Abitur.
+The educational course here is divided into specializations - technical, humanitarian or socio-scientific

-- Italian Maturita .
-Students also choose one of the 4 specializations for which they receive training with further admission to universities in Italy or Switzerland
+- Italian Maturita.
+Students also choose one of the 4 specializations for which they receive education with further admission to universities in Italy or Switzerland

-To enroll in the above-mentioned training programs, foreign and Russian students can after the 9th, 10th or 11th grade of secondary school in their home country.
+To enroll in the above-mentioned educational programs, foreign students can after the 9th, 10th or 11th grades of secondary school in their home country.
 Programs of pre-university preparation are offered also by universities of Switzerland.
-The training course at the higher school lasts one year.
-Successful passage of the program enables the applicant to enter the college or university without additional entrance tests and tests.
+The educational course at the higher school lasts one year.
+Successful passage of the program enables the applicant to enter the college or university without additional entrance tests.

 Foreign students in Switzerland can prepare not only for enrolling in a university for the first higher education, but also for studying in a master's program.
 To enroll at this stage, candidates need to have a first higher education and have a good command of one foreign language.